EventStore/EventStore/docs/server/security/protocol-security.md

 ::: warning
 While generating the certificate, you need to remember to pass internal end external:
 - IP addresses to `-ip-addresses`: e.g. `127.0.0.1,172.20.240.1` and/or
-- DNS names to `-dns-names`: e.g. `localhost,node1.eventstore`
+- DNS names to `-dns-names`: e.g. `localhost,node1.kurrentdb`
-  that will match the URLs that you will be accessing EventStoreDB nodes.
+  that will match the URLs that you will be accessing KurrentDB nodes.
   :::

 Sample:

 ```
 ./es-gencert-cli-cli create-node \
-    -ca-certificate ./es-ca/ca.crt \
+    -ca-certificate ./kurrentdb-ca/ca.crt \
-    -ca-key ./es-ca/ca.key \
+    -ca-key ./kurrentdb-ca/ca.key \
     -out ./node1 \
     -ip-addresses 127.0.0.1,172.20.240.1 \
-    -dns-names localhost,node1.eventstore
+    -dns-names localhost,node1.kurrentdb
 ```

 ### Running with Docker